By the end of the live tweeting for the event, I had reached 400 tweets. It’s not a lot, but it’s a round number.

-Alexis Bonte, CEO & CO-Founder, eRepublik Labs says the new spam is Facebook & Twitter and other.
+Alexis Bonte, CEO & CO-Founder eRepublik Labs says the new spam is on Facebook & Twitter, and others.
 All these things affect our ability to concentrate.
-It’s exactly the kind of stuff I was writing about here.
-Most parts of the content on social networks are rubbish, irrelevant.
+It’s precisely the kind of stuff I was writing about here.
+Most parts of the content on social networks are rubbish and irrelevant.
 “You don’t get to 500 million friends without talking to a few enemies”.
 Learn to know what is relevant for your readers.
 Not everything that happens to you is worth posting/twitting.
 It requires skill to master the ability of awareness.

 Emotionally engaging sharing.
-People create emotion through sharing pictures.
+People create emotion by sharing pictures.

-Zoli Herczeg, Technology Evangelist, Microsoft Technology Evangelist, Microsoft talks about how to scale applications for various masses of users.
+Zoli Herczeg, Technology Evangelist, Microsoft Technology Evangelist, and Microsoft talk about how to scale applications for various masses of users.
 How do we monetize such initiatives?
 This is an ABC of Cloud Computing. [en, wiki] This will affect the future of web 2.0.
-The future is not only software as a service, but also infrastructure as a service.
+The future in this industry is not only software as a service but also infrastructure as a service.
 And also platform as a service.
 Clients for the platform are the developers.
-Those who already have a platform and want to move it to the cloud, need infrastructure as a service.
+Those who already have a platform and want to move it to the cloud need infrastructure as a service.

 Hosting is not dead.
-Things don’t have to be in the cloud, for example when you have 1000 users a day.
-Hosters will live more and more on sites don’t have hops of cloud computing need.
+Things don’t have to be in the cloud, for example, when you have 1000 users daily.
+Hosters will live more and more on sites that don’t have hops of cloud computing needs.

 Cloud computing has allowed mobile applications to develop.
 Zoli Herczeg also argues that opportunities also bring responsibilities.
-Those who create such services must leave the control to the users.
+Those who create such services must leave control to the users.
 Privacy is dead because it is legislated through laws from 10-15 years ago.
-I personally don’t agree.
+I personally disagree.

-We are here because we prefer face to face meeting.
-Innovations from cloud computing bring to developments “back to Earth”.
-Zoli Herczeg #webstock2010 on http://zoli.herczeg.ro/ in 3 hours there will be launched a 15.000 $ contest for cloud computing applications.
+We are here because we prefer face-to-face meetings.
+Innovations from cloud computing bring developments “back to Earth”.
+Zoli Herczeg #webstock2010 on http://zoli.herczeg.ro/ in 3 hours, there will be launched 15.000 $ contest for cloud computing applications.

-Vlad Stan: to talk about future is complicated.
-Only about 3 people in the hall know what they are going to do in 10 years.
-The technological evolution is exponential.
-Let’s talk about future with Vlad Stan.
-2 years ago you could not see in real time if your presentation is good enough with twitter wall. many of those present have between 20-25.
+Vlad Stan: to talk about the future is complicated.
+Only about 3 people in the hall know what they will do in 10 years.
+Technological evolution is exponential.
+Let’s talk about the future with Vlad Stan.
+2 years ago, you could not see in real-time if your presentation was good enough with the Twitter wall.
+Many of those present have between 20-25.
 Man, I feel old.

 Haters still have old-kind phones.

 He quotes Ray Kurtzweil.
-Do you live in the future, in the present or the past?
+Do you live in the future, in the present, or in the past?
 The only chance for the long term is to be an entrepreneur.
-Top 1000 companies from 100 years ago only have a standing company.
-To be prepared for the future is to be prepared for change.
+The top 1000 companies from 100 years ago only have a standing company.
+To be prepared for the future is to be ready for change.
 Change is essential to entrepreneurs.

-Dragos Manac has a great presentation.
-He had a funny intro about things everybody thinks they know about cars, women and football.
+Dragos Manac has an excellent presentation.
+He had a funny intro about things everybody thinks they know about cars, women, and football.
 His presentation is really about cost-effectiveness.
 Think ahead.
 What kind of money can you save through acquiring samples or outsourcing?
-It’s better to keep important people for important tasks and outsource to Indians the rest :)
+It’s better to keep essential people for essential tasks and outsource to Indians the rest :)

 Usually, ideas-driven people hire technical people.
-Do you search technical innovation or business innovation?
-Is it really necessary to scale?
-People buy stuff they don’t need for the hoped success and then get super bills they pay until running out of money Get awareness.
-Don’t try to swim in the bathtub! (brilliant suggestion which I personally think also applies to coaching market in Romania).
+Do you search for technological innovation or business innovation?
+Is it essential to scale?
+People buy stuff they don’t need for the hoped success and then get super-bills they pay until running out of money.
+Get awareness.
+Don’t try to swim in the bathtub! (a brilliant suggestion that I think also applies to the coaching market in Romania).

 Get a consultant to guide you.

-Sergiu Machidon (BuzzMen) presented Oba Project – really boring presentation (something so DUH…) Razvan Tirboaca (Zoom Studios) fought to be heard by the public, but in the back, he couldn’t be heard.
+Sergiu Machidon (BuzzMen) presented Oba Project – a boring presentation (something so DUH…) Razvan Tirboaca (Zoom Studios) fought to be heard by the public, but he couldn’t be heard in the back.
 His project, BuzzTwist, will be launched in 2 weeks.
 It’s an infrastructure for promoting press releases on social media.
 I don’t really get the point: who would pay for it?

 Ciprian Gavriliu (Play The Balls) presents The Unit project.
-He started by presenting differences between Bucharest, Cluj, Iasi, Timisoara.
-He mentioned Dimitrie Gusti [en, wiki] which launched “social unit” concept.
-He launches a platform that locates relevant bloggers by content and by traffic in a geographic location.
+He started by explaining the differences between Bucharest, Cluj, Iasi, and Timisoara.
+He mentioned Dimitrie Gusti [en, wiki], who launched the “social unit” concept.
+He throws a platform that locates relevant bloggers by content and traffic in a geographic location.
 The tool can also be used for media planning.
-The user pays for access to a platform which he can use for media planning.
-This is a great tool which can be used to syndicate content and plan budgets for web 2.0 advertising.
-The idea seems good.
+The user pays for access to a platform that he can use for media planning.
+This great tool can be used to syndicate content and plan budgets for web 2.0 advertising.
+The idea seems reasonable.
 It will be launched approximately at the beginning of November 2010.
 This platform can be used by advertising agencies to target specific clearly delimited regions and offers more bloggers a pack.
 It’s like a self-service advertising agency & media planning company online.

-Bogdan Bocse (Time OP) presents a tool whcih tracks what you do in your free time.
-It offers you the possibility to track what you do with your time to monitor your productivity.
-The pieces of information can then be used in marketing or for monitoring purposes.
-You can have a clear evidence of how much you worked on each task you’re doing.
+Bogdan Bocse (Time OP) presents a tool that tracks what you do in your free time.
+It allows you to track what you do with your time to monitor your productivity.
+The information can then be used in marketing or for monitoring purposes.
+For example, you can clearly see how much you worked on each task.
 The application has some potential.

 Alexandru Ciochia (Radio Lynx) doesn’t present WhisperCast anymore.

 Madalina Uceanu [ro, blog] talks about HR and social media.
-She does job hunting coaching and career consulting.
-She uses LinkedIn, Xing [German market], Viadeo [French market], Facebook, Plaxo, Twitter.
-There are people who have to learn how to connect with people, how to maintain a network of references.
-She learned how to use web 2.0 like for example: “how to apply for a job on LinkedIn”.
+She does job-hunting coaching and career consulting.
+She uses LinkedIn, Xing [German market], Viadeo [French market], Facebook, Plaxo, and Twitter.
+Some people have to learn how to connect with people and maintain a network of references.
+She learned how to use web 2.0, for example: “how to apply for a job on LinkedIn”.

 Delia Constantinescu presents the DiverCity Cafe project.
-Worse than the fact that she doesn’t have a powerpoint, is the fact she has a lot of “ăăăăăă”s and it’s natural to observe she hasn’t exercised her speech (I remember the old times when preparing a presentation was more important than making a slideshow).
-She talks a lot of banalities.
+Worse than the fact that she doesn’t have a PowerPoint presentation is the fact she has a lot of “ăăăăăă”s, and it’s natural to observe she hasn’t exercised her speech (I remember the old times when preparing a presentation was more important than making a slideshow).
+She says a lot of banalities.
 Victor Kapra [ro, blog]: “Delia, tell us concretely what you’ve done”.
 Delia: “Oh, my, have I talked so much?”.
-One in all, this is the funniest (even if it’s not supposed to be) presentations I have seen today.
+One in all, this is the funniest (even if it’s not supposed to be) presentation I have seen today.

 Adrian Niculescu [en, blog] presents Clubv3.
 How to promote a smartphone application through Social Media.
 He is a social media strategist.
-This project was developed for an UK company.
+This project was developed for a UK company.
 Case study: Brainbox Quizmaster Series.
-Not anyone having twitter and facebook is a social media strategist.
+Not anyone having Twitter and Facebook is a social media strategist.
 There are a lot of incompetents claiming a lot.
 Many cannot prove their status.
 Flurry.com is a good site to test your application.
-You can reach Adrian at 0040744777544 0040788522238 adrian [at] clubv3 [dot] com
+You can reach Adrian at 0040744777544 0040788522238 Adrian [at] clubv3 [dot] com

-Adrian Chira [en, blog]MBA has exactly the same speech Bogdana Butnar had last year, only less interesting.
-He works for Daedalus Millward Brown and Personal Brand Grader.
-One third of 1.7 million people from Romania currently search for a job.
+Adrian Chira [en, blog]MBA has precisely the same speech Bogdana Butnar had last year, only less attractive.
+He works for Daedalus Millward Brown and is a Personal Brand Grader.
+One-third of 1.7 million people from Romania currently search for a job.
 But people don’t know how what they write on the internet affects their image.
-He optimised himself for LinkedIn search after “online identity”, “digital reputation” and “personal branding”.
+So he optimized himself for LinkedIn search after “online identity”, “digital reputation,” and “personal branding”.
 The first impression someone gets through what you post on social media gets formed.
-People eliminate you from the short list based on things which they discover, before even seeing you.
-You can use Twitter Grader, different from Social Mention.
+After that, people eliminate you from the shortlist based on things they discover before seeing you.
+You can use Twitter Grader, which is different from Social Mention.
 Have status changes as often as possible on Linked In to get visibility. adrian [at]personalbrandgrader[dot]com.

 The Concepts section has ended.
-In 45 minutes, begins the awards section [ro, php].
+Then, in 45 minutes, begins the awards section.

 I checked out the Connections section.
-Adrian Soare [ro, blog] made a statement about how to use social media with awareness.
+Adrian Soare made a statement about how to use social media with awareness.
 What you post on social media affects not only your public image but also the relationships you have.
-A post on Facebook doesn’t make you more idiot, it simply reflects the degree of idiocracy you proved.
-It’a mirror.
+A post on Facebook doesn’t make you an idiot; it simply reflects the degree of idiocracy you proved.
+It’s a mirror.

-Ana Burger, online manager at Petrom presents Social Networking section.
+Ana Burger, online manager at Petrom, presents the Social Networking section.
 III.
 Petsbook.ro SC KickMedia SRL II.
 Korea Film Blog Ogilvy PR I. Pasiunea.eu Tabasco&Ciusca Tomorrow is the day of passions.
 Please celebrate with us!